jgm/pandoc-website/extras.md

     is a filter that adds support for figure, table, and equation numbers and cross-references.

+- Academic publishing workflows
+  - [Manubot](https://manubot.org) is a workflow and set of tools for the next generation of scholarly publishing, including citation support and support for multiple output formats.
+  - [Scholarly Markdown](http://scholarlymarkdown.com) is a set of tools whose main goal is to produce a semantically model of a scholarly article based on Markdown input and translate it to a variety of formats that is suitable for both online scholarly communication, archiving, and publication.

 - Containers
   - [pandoc docker images](https://github.com/pandoc/dockerfiles)